 Students undertaking their first higher education course e.g. foundation degree, HNC or HND should apply to Student Finance NI for financial support.
 The following support is available:

-Further details can be found on the NI Direct Website
+Further details can be found on the Student Finance NI Website

 Students undertaking their first higher education course e.g. foundation degree, HNC or HND should apply to Student Finance NI for financial support.
 Support is available in the form of Tuition Fee and Maintenance Loans and Grants and Bursaries including Childcare, Disabled Students’ Allowance, Parents’ Learning Allowance and Adult Dependants’ Grant.